 Nursing students in their final semester of the program are encouraged to visit the Texas BON website to begin completing required documents for nursing licensure.
 Students must complete licensure application, requirements, and meet licensure eligibility as required by the Texas Board of Nursing.
 Nursing administration and faculty support this process and are able to answer student questions.
 Preparation for licensure and transition to nursing practice is provided in the NUR 4280 Transition to Nursing Practice course.
 Additionally, the University maintains all records of transcripts electronically within Student Central.
 Once all program requirements are met, students are progressed toward graduation through the University processes.
-Students can direct transcript related questions to Student Central and Nursing Program graduation questions to the Director of Undergraduate Nursing Program.
-An Affidavit of graduation (AOG) is completed by the Senior Director of the College of Health Sciences once all Nursing Program requirements are met and all transcripts are finalized after graduation.
+Students can direct transcript related questions to Student Central and Nursing Program graduation questions to the Director of the Undergraduate Nursing Program.
+A Texas Board of Nursing Affidavit of graduation (AOG) is completed by the Senior Director of the College of Health Sciences once all Nursing Program requirements are met and all transcripts are finalized after graduation.
+For students applying for licensure outside of the state of Texas, it is the responsibility of the nursing student to meet all requirements, submit all documentation, send transcripts, and/or any other items needed for licensure.